CMakePP/CMaize/docs/src/background/cmake_package_manager.rst

 maintain a set of :term:`packages <package>`.
 When a user wants to use a package they need only request it from the the package manager and the package manager does the rest.
-The package manager's job is very easy if the user's request is: very simple (e.g., "any version of Python"), and the package is already available.
+The package manager's job is very easy if the user's request is very simple (e.g., "any version of Python"), and the package is already available.
 The usefulness of a package manager can be measured by how well it is able to handle complicated requests (e.g., Python version 3.12.0, compiled with GCC version 9.5, ``-O2``, ...) and obtain packages which are not